Local student spends more than a year cleaning up trash at Eaton Canyon

 And after nearly two years, Edgar McGregor says he has finally done it!

-McGregor says he visits the park several times a week, filling up at least two buckets at a time.
+McGregor says he visits the park every day, filling up at least two buckets at a time.

 "After 591 days I haven't found a single reason to stop this pickup," he said.
 "It's not like I had a big epiphany when I began.
 I just started picking up one day because I knew it needed to be done.
 I knew no one was doing it, so that was that."